 What kind of potatoes should I use for mashed potatoes?

-While most people use russet potatoes for mashed potatoes – they make for light, fluffy mashed potatoes – I like to use red or golden potatoes.
+While most people use russet potatoes for mashed potatoes – they make for light, fluffy mashed potatoes – I like to use a mix of red or golden potatoes along with the russets.
 Keeping some of the skin on adds visual interest to the dish too.
 But you can use which ever type of potato you prefer.
-They’ll still taste great.
+These roasted garlic mashed potatoes will still taste great.

 - 1 head of garlic

 - 1/2 tsp. kosher salt